-Learn how police use science in criminal investigations and how it interacts with the criminal justice system with this free online course.
+Learn how police use science in criminal investigations and its role in the criminal justice system with this free online course.

 No prior qualifications in forensic science or other disciplines are required.
 Students should have an interest in how science assists police investigations, and how forensic science impacts on the criminal justice system.